philippinespire/pire_lcwgs_data_processing/README.md

 ## 4. Map your reads to your reference genome

+this will take the fq.gz files you specify and map them to the reference genome that you specify

 ```bash
 #sbatch mkBAMwgs.sbatch InFilePattern RefGenomeFile OutDir
 sbatch mkBAMwgs.sbatch ./fq_fp1_clmp_fp2b_fqscrn_rprd/*R1.fq.gz ./GCF_902148845.1_fSalaFa1.1_chr1-23-mtgen.fna.gz ./mkBAM